Alsamri/Bubbly/README.md

 1. Clone the repository
 2. Install dependencies in both client and server directories
-3. Set up your PostgreSQL database
+3. Set up your PostgreSQL database using Prisma generate
 4. Configure environment variables
 5. Run the development servers